SapphireDragoness/SapphireDragoness/README.md

 ## About Me 🐲
 Welcome!
 I am a 20-something years old CS student living somewhere on Earth.
 I enjoy cybersec mostly.
+Here is a (non-exhaustive) list of things I know/can do:
+- Python
+- Java
+- C (and programming in POSIX environments)
+- SQL and database design
+- Javascript (both front-end and back-end)
+- x86 assembly
+- Pentesting web applications